In this week’s blog, we’re going to explore the difference between translation, localization and transcreation and which service is right for you.

-What's more, as the world becomes increasingly digitised, there are now countless new marketing tools at our fingertips.
+What's more, as the world becomes increasingly digitized, there are now countless new marketing tools at our fingertips.
 Convenient as this may be, it can seem as though the route to international success is more overwhelming than ever – especially since a one-size-fits-all marketing strategy is no longer enough to compete globally.

-Here at Wolfestone, we’ve seen time and time again how our clients have achieved their goals by investing in translation, localisation and transcreation services.
 Indeed, if you are launching a product abroad or need your content to resonate with your target market, it’s essential that you are able to accurately convey your company’s message to your target markets.

 However, whether you’re a longstanding client or are just beginning to research your options, the world of professional language services can be a confusing place.

-These are all common concerns for those looking to invest in professional language services, the latter of which remains a particularly baffling topic for many.
+These are all common concerns for those looking to invest in language services, the latter of which remains a particularly baffling topic for many.

-What is translation?: A brief overview
+What is translation?
+A brief overview

 At its most basic, translation is the process of communicating the meaning of text in one language (called the ‘source language’ in the translation industry) into another language (the ‘target language’).